swetanksaha/cse4589-pa1/Grader/remote/README.md

 #### Notes
 * The startup procedure needs to be repeated on all the grading servers.
 * Make note of the port number used to start the server.
-It will be used needed to configure the AutoGrader's client.
+It will be used to configure the AutoGrader's client.